 ![]() |

-Old electric meters on the side of the building. |
+Old electric meters on the

 The next land sale was in 2013, when Richland Towers Management paid $666,400 for the property, which was transferred to American Tower Corporation of Watertown, Mass. five years later.